 - Processor – Exynos 2400 for Galaxy

 We recently named the Samsung Galaxy S24 Ultra as the best smartphone for photographers, and we gave it the award for the best smartphone of the year, too.
 But, it’ll set you back all of £1,149 / $1,299.
-The S24+ is not cheap, but costs less now than it did – starting at £799 / $799 it’s much more affordable than the Ultra.
+The S24+ is not cheap, but now around £599 – £759 / $800 – $1,000, it’s significantly more affordable than the Ultra.

 Features

-Handling and Design
+Handling and design

 Toughness wise, the S24+ has an Armor Aluminium Frame, plus a Corning Gorilla Glass Victus 2 screen.
-This should let it withstand normal wear and tear very well: while notably not as tough as the S24 Ultra, which has a Titanium frame and Corning Gorilla Armor.
+This should let it withstand normal wear and tear very well, though notably not as tough as the S24 Ultra, which has a Titanium frame and Corning Gorilla Armor.
 Both are rated at IP68 for waterproofing and dustproofing, meaning you can completely submerge it to depths of 1.5m in fresh water for up to 30 minutes and it should be absolutely fine.

 The native camera app is pretty comprehensive with the S24+, which is something we’re used to seeing with Android phones, especially Samsung models.

-The AI editing options available allow you to move and replace objects, or generate additional background if you change or crop your image.
-In practise this is fairly self-explanatory and quite quick – but the results can vary.
-For example, if you have lots of detail, it’s not always the smoothest finished result, but it can be reasonably good if you want to remove a stray tourist from an otherwise fairly clean scene, for example.
-Any edits you make using AI will be watermarked to say that the image has been adjusted with AI – this can’t be removed in the phone, and it’s also included in the image’s metadata.
-The watermark appears in the bottom left hand corner so presumably there wouldn’t be much to stop you simply cropping this out if you really wanted to.
+Any edits made using AI will be watermarked to note that the image has been adjusted with AI – this can’t be removed in the phone, and is included in the image’s metadata.
+The watermark appears in the bottom left hand corner, so presumably there wouldn’t be much to stop you simply cropping this out.

-Image Quality and Performance
+Image quality and performance

-Colours are nicely bright and punchy without being too unrealistically vibrant, while the overall impression of detail is very good.
+Colours are nicely bright and punchy without being unrealistically vibrant, while the overall impression of detail is very good.
 Colours are also pretty well matched between the phone’s three different lenses, which is good news.
 You’ll likely see just a touch more detail in shots taken with the S24 Ultra if you examine closely, but the 50MP available from the S24+ does a very good job for most ordinary situations.

-As we usually see, the best results are indeed from the main sensor.
-At this price point it would be nice to see higher resolutions from the accompanying lenses, but it’s not a deal breaker.
+As we usually see, the best results are from the main sensor.
+At this price point, it would be nice to see higher resolutions from the accompanying lenses, but it’s not a deal breaker.
 The ultrawide lens produces some pretty good shots, while the 3x zoom is also very usable.
 Digital zooming is available to get you closer to the action.

 It’s a similar story when looking at low light pictures.
 The best results come from the 1x lens, but the ultra wide produces very good results too.
 Images taken with the 3x lens in low light are probably not going to be very useful for much, while the digital options are very smudgy, even at the 10x option.

-Value for Money
+Value for money

 The Samsung Galaxy S24+ is on the expensive end for a smartphone, putting it in the premium bracket.
 It compares to similar flagship smartphones such as the iPhone 15 Pro, but is more expensive than the Google Pixel 8 Pro (both with macro mode).